-The present rules govern the process of submission, review, and publication of scholarly articles in the journal “Bulletin of Ekaterinburg Theological Seminary” of the Religious organization – Theological Educational Organization of Higher Education “Ekaterinburg Theological Seminary of Ekaterinburg Eparchy of the Russian Orthodox Church”.
+The present rules govern the process of submission, review, and publication of scientific papers in the journal “Bulletin of Ekaterinburg Theological Seminary” of the Religious organization – Theological Educational Organization of Higher Education “Ekaterinburg Theological Seminary of Ekaterinburg Eparchy of the Russian Orthodox Church”.

 1.1.
-“Bulletin of Ekaterinburg Theological Seminary” publishes scholarly work (articles) covering a wide range of contemporary research in the humanities, including the fields of theology, philosophy, history, religious studies and philology.
+“Bulletin of Ekaterinburg Theological Seminary” publishes academic articles covering a wide range of contemporary research in the humanities, including the fields of theology, philosophy, history, religious studies and philology.

 1.2.
 Articles that have not been published previously and are not under consideration for publication by the editorial boards of other journals may be submitted for publication.